 4) We can conduct the lessons either on the phone, while both looking at the score and referring to certain measure numbers and/or to the timing in the recording; or we can conduct the lessons using Skype or Zoom video chatting, which might allow me to share my screen with you and point to spots in the score with the cursor arrow while talking.
 Near the end of each lesson, we will try to agree on a set of goals for the next lesson.

 5) Each lesson will be scheduled separately to be convenient to both of us and may be on a different day of the week or different time of day.
-You can request a lesson when you feel ready for one.
+You can request a lesson when you feel ready for one but usually no more than one per week.
 The lessons might be weekly for some students or monthly for others, or only twice a year for others, as desired.
 I am happy for you to list my name on your resume as a teacher, but only after you have had at least twelve lessons, the rough equivalent of an academic semester.
 After every twelve lessons, I will provide you with a certificate of completion for that course of private composition lessons, if you wish.

 I am happy to coordinate this with a university for credit, if they will accept it as an internship, independent study, or study abroad for credit.
 (Universities are unlikely to accept this in lieu of required composition lessons with their own composition teachers, if they have such teachers available, but some might offer elective or internship credit.)
 In four months of continuous weekly private composition lessons with me, you could cover the equivalent of two years of lessons at a university, the equivalent of a college minor in composition, due to all of their breaks and summers off.
 My preference is for lessons during weekday daytime hours, Central Time zone in the U.S., if possible.

 6) Finally, if English is not your first language, it must be at a fluent level.
-During our first lesson, if I cannot understand you, or if you cannot understand me, I will refund your fee and not work with you until you have improved your English skills.
+During our first lesson, if I cannot understand you, or if you cannot understand me, I will refund your fee and not work with you until you have improved your English skills for me to understand you.
 If you are a good English speaker and we can understand each other but encounter technical problems with our computer or phone connection, I will be glad to reschedule the lesson (without additional charge) for another time.